About

 MSA BOARD OF DIRECTORS

-Chacho Herman, FIRST VICE PRESIDENT
+Chacho Herman, PRESIDENT

-Julia Jordan, SECOND VICE PRESIDENT
+Julia Jordan, FIRST VICE PRESIDENT

 Outside of work, Julia enjoys reading, board games, traveling, being outside, seeing live music, a love of all-things Philadelphia (our sports teams included), and dreaming of one day adopting all of the senior dogs.